Jaws 2

 Like the production of the original film, the production of Jaws 2 was troubled.
 The first director for the film, John D. Hancock, proved to be unsuitable for an action film and was replaced by Szwarc.
-Scheider, who only reprised his role to end a contractual issue with Universal, was also unhappy during production and had several heated exchanges with Szwarc.
+Scheider agreed to reprise his role only to settle a contractual issue with Universal Pictures, was unhappy during production and had several heated exchanges with Szwarc.

-Jaws 2 was briefly the highest-grossing sequel in history until Rocky II was released in 1979.
+The film was released on June 16, 1978, to mixed reviews.
+While the performances of Scheider, Gary and Hamilton, the special effects, and John Williams' musical score were praised, it received criticism for essentially duplicating the formula of the first film.
+However, in retrospect, the film is generally regarded as the best of the three Jaws sequels.
+It was briefly the highest-grossing sequel in history until Rocky II was released in 1979.
 The film's tagline, "Just when you thought it was safe to go back in the water..." has become one of the most famous in film history and has been parodied and homaged several times.
-The film received mixed reviews and was followed by Jaws 3-D in 1983 and Jaws: The Revenge in 1987.
+It was followed by Jaws 3-D in 1983.